 Memberships cost $100.00 per year for the Cowichan Fish and Game Association plus an additional $20.00 per year for the Duncan Handgun Club membership.
-Handgun Club memberships are available from Gary Sutherland
+For memberships go to the clubhouse.

 Please note: Members in good standing must maintain annual memberships in both the CF & G Association and the Handgun Chapter